jeanCarloMachado/htmlLimitations/reviews/dive-html5.md

 3. Decoding the audio stream and sending the sound to your speakers

-The word "codec" is a portmanteau, a combination of the words "coder" and "decoder".

-Most videos don't actually change all that much from one frame to the next, so this allows for high compression rates, which results in smaller file sizes.

-Audio codecs are algorithms by which an audio stream is encoded.

-...there is an entire category of audio codecs optimized for encoding speech.

-...due to lack of support in both native browsers and third-party plugins, speech-optimized audio codecs never really took off on the web.

 The MP3 standard doesn't define exactly how to encode MP3 (although if does define exactly how to decode them).